5 Micro-Habits That Actually Help When You’re Overwhelmed and Exhausted

 A sip of water?
 A stretch?
 To unclench your jaw?

-Your body knows — it just needs space to speak.
+Your body knows and it just needs space to speak.

 3. Choose the gentlest possible version of a task